dkarlov/BSH_regression/README.md

-## Jupyter notebook file to reproduce regression model predicting hydrolysis rates of
-Bile Salts by BSH from Lactobacillus salivarius based on vdw/electrostatic interactions with protein
+## Jupyter notebook file to reproduce regression model predicting hydrolysis rates of \nBile Salts by BSH from Lactobacillus salivarius based on vdw/electrostatic interactions with protein

 ### Required packages:
 - numpy 1.19.5